Akan Drum

 The Akan Drum is a drum that was made in West Africa and was later found in the Colony of Virginia in North America.
-It is now the oldest African-American object in the British Museum and possibly the oldest surviving anywhere.
+It is now one of the oldest African-American objects in the British Museum and possibly one of the oldest surviving anywhere.
 The drum is a reminder of all three continents' involvement in the estimated twelve million people transported across the Atlantic Ocean as part of the transatlantic slave trade.
 The drum is normally displayed in Room 26, the North American gallery, in the British Museum.

 Description

 The drum is made from two species of wood that are native to sub-Saharan Africa, Baphia and Cordia africana.
 The latter fine-grained hardwood is known for its ability to be carved and its resonance, which makes it suited to musical instruments.
 The drumskin came from a deer hide and was stretched over the wooden structure using vegetable fibre.